 It’s easy to remember the weirdness in the Shining-esque Black Lodge, and the strange statements like, “The owls are not what they seem.”
 It’s even easy to remember the lady who carried around that log because it answered questions, or the white horse appearing in the Palmers living room.
 However, as the years pass, it’s easy to forget that some of the strange moments are also deeply, deeply unsettling.
 For a show that was on network TV almost 30 years ago, some of these scenes push the boundaries of television even today.

-So, here are five times that Twin Peaks disturbed the heck outta me that I definitely did NOT remember, or remember a lot differently from a thirteen year old’s perspective.
+So, here are five times that Twin Peaks disturbed the heck outta me that I definitely did NOT remember.
+Or maybe remember a lot differently from a thirteen year old’s perspective.

 3. Flashback to Laura’s Death – Poor, poor Ronette.
 Ronette, having escaped Laura Palmer’s killer, lies catatonic in the hospital.
 She is unable to cope with what happened to her, but also with the fact that she witnessed what happened to Laura.
 In dream form, she relives what happened and boy, oh, boy, is it disturbing.
 We see Laura’s demise at the hands of “Bob” in fairly brutal detail, as he straddles her and stabs her repeatedly.
 The imagery surrounding the stabbing is a whirlwind of WTF, including scenes of Laura screaming with blood dripping from her mouth, Bob howling like a wild animal, and the cryptic piece of paper reading “Fire Walk With Me.”
 After hearing a lot about what happened to Laura throughout the previous season, it is particularly jarring as your brain is also filling in the gaps with the knowledge that she was also sexually assaulted.